lukashartl/django-libelektra/README.md

 This repository is my homework for the university lecture "194.030 Configuration Management" at TU Wien.

+## What is this?

+This is a proof of concept for "elektrify" Django.

+This Django Project uses [libelektra](https://github.com/ElektraInitiative/libelektra) for storing it's settings.

 ## Specification (HW1)

 An elektra-specification for the most important Django settings can be found in `spec/django.spec.ni`: